Code-Institute-Submissions/MFBuckley-CIProject2/README.md

 Strict mode causes the game to reset to the very start if an error is made by the player.

+Instructions modal button in top left corner of page.

 ## Existing Features

 Audio/visual user interacton features via .wav files and "flashing" colored quadrants in a randomised sequence.